Home Sun & Moon Eclipses October 12, 1958 Total Solar Eclipse

 Regions that saw, at least, a partial eclipse: North/East Australia, South/West South America, Pacific, Atlantic, Antarctica.

-Expand for some cities where at least part of the total eclipse was visible
+Expand for a list of selected cities where at least part of the total eclipse was visible

 Eclipse Shadow Path